Angular-Azure-Workshop/workshop-modules/02-ui-monitoring.md

-# Module 2: Application Insights
+# Module 2: Application Insights in Angular
-The completion of this module will result in you monitoring your Angular application using Application Insights in Azure.
+The completion of this module will result in you being able to monitor your Angular application using Application Insights in Azure.

 ---